s-nakaoka/choreonoid-doc/en/wrs2018/setup.rst

 Refer to the information in the  :ref:`wrs2018_overview_simulator`  section when preparing the OS and specifications of the PC you will be using.

 It is assumed that the OS is Ubuntu 16.04 64-bit.
-The ISO image for the Japanese version of Ubuntu can be downloaded from the `Ubuntu Japanese Team <https://www.ubuntulinux.jp/home>`_  website.
-But the current version is 18.04, so you need to follow a slightly complicated series of links to download 16.04.
-You will find the Japanese Team release image at the bottom of the `download site in Japan <https://www.ubuntulinux.jp/ubuntu/mirrors>`_, so select the appropriate server from the list and download releases/16.04/ubuntu-en-16.04-desktop-amd64 Please download.iso.
+The ISO image of it can be downloaded from the `this page <http://releases.ubuntu.com/xenial/>`_  .

 Note that we have tested this sample as working even with Ubuntu 18.04.
 However, as of December 25, 2018, since a version of OpenRTM (version 1.2.0) compatible with Ubuntu 18.04 has not been released, samples that use OpenRTM cannot be executed.
 Samples using ROS work even with 18.04.